0xn3va/fuzdir/README.md

 | code      | no    | list of status codes (or ranges) separated by comma | `-x code=200,500-503` match responses with 200, 500, 501, 502, or 503 status code |
 | length    | no    | list of lengths (or ranges) separated by comma | `-x length=0-1337,7331` match responses with content length between 0 and 1337 or equals 7331 |
 | grep      | headers, body | regex | `-x grep=token` match responses which contains 'token' in headers or body <br/>`-x grep:body=token` match responses which contains 'token' in body |

+You can use multiple conditions, separating them with a semicolon, for example: `-x code=200;length=0-1337`